Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```

-The restart your Linux environment :
+Then restart your Linux environment :

 ```bash
   sudo reboot